lempiji/md/README.md

 Run it as `dub fetch md` and `dub run md -- README.md`

-Also, this `README.md` is also executable.
+Also, this `README.md` is executable.

 ## Features